MicrosoftDocs/architecture-center/docs/guide/index.md

 ## Technology choices

-Knowing the type of architecture you are building, now you can start to choose the main technology pieces for the architecture.
+Knowing the type of architecture you are building, you can now start to choose the main technology pieces for the architecture.
 The following technology choices are critical:

 - *Compute* refers to the hosting model for the computing resources that your applications run on.
 For more information, see [Choose a compute service](./technology-choices/compute-decision-tree.yml).

-- *Data stores* include databases but also storage for message queues, caches, logs, and anything else that an application might persist to storage.
+- *Data stores* include databases and storage for message queues, caches, logs, and anything else that an application might persist to storage.
 For more information, see [Choose a data store](./technology-choices/data-store-overview.md).

 - *Messaging* technologies enable asynchronous messages between components of the system.
 For more information, see [Choose a messaging service](./technology-choices/messaging.yml).

-You will probably have to make additional technology choices along the way, but these three elements (compute, data, and messaging) are central to most cloud applications and will determine many aspects of your design.
+You may have to make additional technology choices; however, these elements (compute, data, and messaging) are central to most cloud applications and will determine many design aspects.

 ## Design the architecture